StefanJohnsen/WavefrontMTL/README.md

 ## Usage

-Copy `Wavefront.h` to your project and include the file in your cpp.
+Copy `Wavefront.h` to your project and include the file in your cpp (see consol examples below)

 ```
 #include "Wavefront.h"